Avery Haines

-Avery Hayward Haines (born 28 November 1966) is an American-born, Canadian television journalist, and currently Managing Editor, Investigative Journalist, and Host of Canada's longest-running and most-watched CTV newsmagazine series W5.
+Avery Hayward Haines (born 28 November 1966) is an American-born Canadian television journalist.
+She is the investigative journalist and producer of the documentary series W5's Avery Haines Investigates, airing on the CTV network.
 Born in New Mexico, United States, Haines and her family then moved to India where they lived for six years before returning to North America.
 Her career as a reporter began with CFRB radio in Toronto.

 Career

 CTV Newsnet

-In late 1999, Haines began to work as a fill-in anchor for CTV Newsnet.
+In late 1999, Haines became a fill-in anchor for CTV Newsnet.